Fraud Alert! Beware of recent fraudulent activity targeted at Duke Energy customers

 Duke Energy customers who have delinquent accounts receive multiple notifications from the company over the course of several weeks prior to electric service disconnection – never just a single notification one hour before disconnection.
 Customers can also make payments online, by phone, by automatic bank draft, by mail or in person.

 Scam artists claiming to be Duke Energy employees are telling customers they have the ability to wipe out entire account balances – for a cash fee.
 Please know that no one from Duke Energy will ever offer to pay your bill in exchange for a fee.
-Visit this page to see the valid ways to pay your bill.
+Visit this page Visit this page Visit this page Visit this page Visit this page to see the valid ways to pay your bill.

 What can I do to protect myself against fraud?